 Assistant Professor, Department of Radiation Oncology, Faculty of Medicine, University of Toronto

 She was delighted to return to the Education Scholars Program at the Centre for Faculty Development at St Michael’s Hospital in the role of Associate Director in February 2011.
+She has enjoyed being part of the broader Faculty Development community across Toronto and the greater Toronto area.
+In addition to this role, she has enjoyed opportunities to teach on CFD workshops, facilitate and co-lead BPER sessions.

 Integrated Senior Scholar – PostMD Education / CFD, Centre for Faculty Development